Rebuild Wheel Cylinders

 Check your rebuild kit and make sure the cups are the same size as the old ones.
 Pour a little clean brake fluid into a container, and coat the inside of the bore with brake fluid.

-First, put the spring into the center of the bore, then place the spring cups on either end (flat side out).
+First, the spring goes into the center of the bore, then the spring cups get placed on either end (flat side out).
 The spring will fit into the recess on the back of the spring cup.

 Place the piston into the bore and rotate it back and forth several times to coat it.
 Use the piston to push the rubber cup further into the cylinder.